Updated: Jun 26

 Recognize that investing is a long-term endeavor, during which there will be both highs and lows.

 Kapish Haldia pointed out that, the stock market in the United States has been optimistic for several years.
 More than 400 percent of gain was achieved in stock value between 2009 and 2020.
 However, this might alter in the event of a move to a bear market, which is dependent on a variety of economic, social, and political reasons.
 The conventional wisdom states that if you are younger, it makes more sense to ride out the ups and downs of the market and continue to invest in the stock market rather than selling your investments and withdrawing your money.

 For instance, if you are in your twenties, thirties, or forties.
 You are saving for a long-term objective such as retirement, you should aim to maintain your stocks and continue to invest regardless of what the market is doing.
 When you have a diversified portfolio.
 It means that you have planned out your investing strategy and assets in such a way that they may profit from both rising and falling markets.

-Throughout your life, you should frequently revisit your investment portfolio in order to rebalance it and make any necessary modifications by Kapish Haldia
+Throughout your life, you should frequently revisit your investment portfolio in order to rebalance it and make any necessary modifications.

-Kapish Haldia believes that, historically speaking, a bear market will eventually transform into a bull market; but, if you are getting close to retirement.
-Do not have the luxury of time (an average of two years).
+Kapish Haldia believes that, historically speaking, a bear market will eventually transform into a bull market; but, if you are getting close to retirement you do not have the luxury of time (an average of two years).
 You may not be able to wait for your investments to return to their prior levels.
-You want to make sure that your portfolio has a healthy mix of cash.
-Bonds and stocks that is appropriate for the level of risk.
-You are willing to take in light of your overall financial objectives.
+You want to make sure that your portfolio has a healthy mix of cash, bonds and stocks that is appropriate for the level of risk you are willing to take in light of your overall financial objectives.

-If you’re already retired, you might want to change the way you invested before by Kapish Haldia
+If you’re already retired, you might want to change the way you invested before.

 Consider putting some of your money into assets that are less risky.
 Such as cash, bonds, and fixed-income securities, in comparison to the holdings that were previously in your portfolio.